xiaoyao-Ye/vs-quick-log/README.en-US.md

 ## More

-- To print variables like `this.xx.xx` `obj.xx.xx`, you need to select the contents and then use the print command.
+- To print variables like `obj.xx.xx`, you need to select the contents and then use the print command.
 - To print a large `console.log`, you can select all the lines you want to print and use the print command.

 ## FAQ